vyos/vyos-documentation/docs/qos.rst

    length reaches this value.

-If the average queue size is lower than the :code:`min-threshold`, an arriving packet will be placed in the queue.
-In the case the average queue size is between :code:`min-threshold` and :code:`max-threshold`, then an arriving packet would be either dropped or placed in the queue, it will depend on the defined :code:`mark-probability`.
-If the current queue size is larger than :code:`queue-limit`, then packets will be dropped.
+If the average queue size is lower than the **min-threshold**, an arriving packet will be placed in the queue.

+In the case the average queue size is between **min-threshold** and **max-threshold**, then an arriving packet would be either dropped or placed in the queue, it will depend on the defined **mark-probability**.

+If the current queue size is larger than **queue-limit**, then packets will be dropped.
 The average queue size depends on its former average size and its current one.

-If :code:`max-threshold` is set but :code:`min-threshold` is not, then :code:`min-threshold` is scaled to 50% of :code:`max-threshold`.
-In principle, values must be :code:`min-threshold` < :code:`max-threshold` < :code:`queue-limit`.
+If **max-threshold** is set but **min-threshold is not, then **min-threshold** is scaled to 50% of **max-threshold**.

-One use of this algorithm might be to prevent a backbone overload.
+In principle, values must be
+:code:`min-threshold` < :code:`max-threshold` < :code:`queue-limit`.

-Rate control
+Rate Control
 ------------

 | **Queueing discipline:** Tocken Bucket Filter.